 Check your travel insurance policy to see what is covered under car rental.

-On arrival at Dublin Airport, we headed towards the shuttle bus pick up for Thrifty Car Rental.
+On arrival at Dublin Airport, we headed towards the shuttle bus pick up for Thrifty Car Rental (Autoeurope).
 Eastlands is the location for car rental companies click here for the map location.

 Within a few minutes, we had checked in and collected our keys.